galaxyproject/galaxy-hub/src/Teach/GTN/index.md

 ## Interested?

 If you are interested in being a part of this effort, you can [register as a Galaxy Trainer](/src/Teach/Trainers/index.md), [add your resources to the Training Resources Directory](/src/Teach/Resources/index.md), and [contribute to best practices](/src/Teach/BestPractices/index.md) for teaching with Galaxy.
 Still have questions?
-Please contact [mailto:outreach AT galaxyproject DOT org](Galaxy Outreach).
+Please contact [Galaxy Outreach](mailto:outreach AT galaxyproject DOT org).

 ## GTN News